How We Use the AmEx Platinum Card + Rakuten to Turn Holiday Spending Into Travel for the New Year

 Strolling and Shopping in Downtown Haymarket

 One of the best ways to experience Haymarket, Virginia, is by browsing its locally owned shops.
 At Details for the Home, every shelf feels like a curated treasure chest, filled with seasonal décor, artisan candles, stylish kitchenware, and hostess gifts.
 The ever-changing inventory—from cozy autumn accents to breezy summer pieces—makes it a place you’ll want to revisit often.
-Less than two minutes away (by car) is Peace & Laughter Holistic Boutique, located in a little shopping square in the heart of Haymarket.
+Less than a minute away (by car) is Peace & Laughter Holistic Boutique, located in a little shopping square in the heart of Haymarket.
 This charming, new-age store invites you into a calming space full of crystals, teas, journals, and wellness finds.
 The boutique also hosts unique community events like moon circles and tarot nights that give it an extra layer of charm.
 For a treasure-hunt vibe, step inside The Copper Cricket, an upscale consignment shop that earned a Best of Virginia 2025 Award.
 From gently loved furniture to vintage décor and statement pieces, it’s a place where every item feels like it has a story.

 And of course, Sundays (April–November) bring the Haymarket Farmers Market, the true heartbeat of the community.
 Some of our favorite regular vendors include Love Bites Company (@lovebitescompany) with natural dog treats - which also means that the market is pet-friendly, Bejeweled Era offering permanent jewelry and more, Jimmy’s Hatch Pepper Salsa (@jimmyshatchpeppersalsa) with bold salsa flavors, and Marshamello Desserts (@marshamellodesserts) for handcrafted sweets, including amazing homemade marshmallows in varying flavors and refreshing lemonade in the summer.
 Haymarket has been a gathering place since its founding, and the market keeps that spirit alive today.